When repainting a motor the best method would be as follows:

 - Use any Acrylic based top coat.
 Acrylic spray paints offer UV resistance as well as durability.
 Again the surface should be clean, dry, and free of any residues.

-- Suggested paint is Cardinal A-4101-67194 (Aerosol, touch up air dry acrylic enamel).
+- The recommended paint is Cardinal A-4101-67194 (Aerosol, touch up air dry acrylic enamel).

 Note: For each of the individual products mentioned above it is always important to follow all the manufactures directions and safety precautions.